Lifting & Rigging Shackles

 Sling Saver Shackle

-These also have a bow with an expanded radius - they increase the efficiency of the sling by at least 15%!
+These web sling shackles from Crosby also have a bow with an expanded radius - they increase the efficiency of the sling by at least 15%!

 Galvanized metal and stainless steel both offer excellent protection from corrosion, making either a great choice.

-In general, galvanized shackles are ideal for industrial applications where moisture is not a major issue.
-Galvanized steel has a coating of zinc oxide to protect the steel from elements that lead to corrosion and oxidation.
+In general, galvanized shackles are ideal for most industrial applications outside of marine.
+Galvanized steel is harder and has a coating of zinc oxide to protect from elements that lead to corrosion and oxidation.
 It also tends to be less expensive than stainless steel, but still maintains the product's strength and durability.

 Stainless steel shackles are more corrosive-resistant and are therefore ideal for marine applications.
 Ours are made of type 316 stainless steel, which is considered "marine grade."
 It contains molybdenum, which is resistant to ocean water mist or spray, so it's especially useful in extreme moisture conditions or in a high chloride environment.